A magical short story about a little pig that wanted to fly.

 Mary was a little girl with long golden braids and round glasses.
 She liked stories about fairy creatures like unicorns and other animals that had great adventures in the forest.
 Her mother often went to the bookstore searching for storybooks about great adventures.
 One fine day, she found a story called “The Little Pig That Wanted to Fly.”
 This title was so interesting that she decided to take it home with her so that she should read the book to Mary.
 When Mom came back home that night, Mary met her excitedly and was ready to tell her how much fun her day at school had been.

 “A new child is in my class!” said the little girl while following her mom to the kitchen, “He has very red hair and speaks a little differently from all the others.”

 “Is he from another place?”
 Mom asked curiously.

 “Yes!
 From another country, I think,” said Mary, looking curiously at her Mom who was taking a book out of her purse.
 “What is that book?” she asked.

 “A gift for you, my child,” said Mom, handing it over to Mary.

 “Thank you very much, Mom!”
 Mary shouted joyfully as she jumped and kissed her mom.

-suddenly, just like a million of shooting stars, a blinding light covered the little pig.
+‘A little pig flying?’ asked the pig’s big brother, ‘It is the biggest nonsense I’ve ever heard in my life!’
+These words really saddened the little piglet so he went out walking in the field to be alone for a while.
+‘Do dreams come true?’ the little pig asked the moon.
+Suddenly, just like a million shooting stars, a blinding light covered the little pig.
 Soon he felt two white wings, soft and full of feathers, spring out of his back.
-The magical moon, seeing him so sad, had gave him a pair of wings!
+The magical moon, seeing him so sad, had given him a pair of wings!

 Did you enjoy this short story?
 Please support us by liking our Facebook page.